Equicontinuous actions of semisimple groups: Historical prelude and introduction

 \subsection{The structure of the paper}

-The first half of the paper is devoted to the formulation and proof of the main Theorem~\ref{mainthm} about equicontinuous actions of semi-simple (and, more generally, qss) groups, including a presentation of the basic notions and necessary background.
+The first half of the paper is devoted to the formulation and proof of the main Theorem~\ref{mainthm} about equicontinuous actions of semisimple (and, more generally, qss) groups, including a presentation of the basic notions and necessary background.
 The second half (\S\ref{sec:closed-image} and further) is dedicated to various applications of Theorem \ref{mainthm}.
+The very last section deals with some further generalizations of our axiomatic scheme.